-Industrialized fishing has severe impacts on species, habitats, and ecosystems.
-Most fisheries resources are in serious decline, a third of them already collapsed.
+Industrial fishing has severe impacts on species, habitats, and ecosystems.
+The fishery resources are in decline, and a third of them collapsed.

-Fisheries today are dominated by a giant, modern fishing fleet with enough fishing capacity to cover 4 Earth-like planets.
-It is far greater than the ocean's ability to renew the number of fish we consume.
+Fishing today is dominated by a gigantic modern fishing fleet with enough fishing capacity to cover 4 Earth-like planets.
+It is far greater than the ocean's capacity to renew the number of fish we consume.

-Nearly 80% of the world's fishery resources are already fully exploited, overfished, depleted, or in a state of collapse.
+Almost 80% of the world's fishery resources are already fully exploited, overexploited, depleted, or in a state of collapse.
 Worldwide, 90% of stocks of large predatory fish, such as sharks, tuna, marlin, and swordfish, have already disappeared.
-In the Mediterranean and Black Seas, sufficient data exist to assess the healthy state of 85 stocks, and 88% of these are overfished.
+Sufficient data exist in the Mediterranean and the Black Sea to assess the healthy state of 85 stocks, and 88% of these are overfished.

-This phenomenon backfires and results in smaller and smaller fish being caught, targeting fish species belonging to progressively lower trophic levels.
+The phenomenon backfires and causes smaller and smaller fish to be caught, targeting species of fish belonging to progressively lower trophic levels.

 Ecological extinction caused by indiscriminate fishing precedes all anthropogenic disturbances to coastal ecosystems.

-Some of the Mediterranean fish stocks that have been overfished include important dolphin prey species.
+Some of the Mediterranean fish stocks that have been overexploited include prey species of

-Many individuals in the local bottlenose dolphin population are emaciated, exhibit protruding rib profiles and/or reduced melon.
+Many individuals in the local bottlenose dolphin population are emaciated and show protruding rib profiles and reduced melon.

 We are witnessing the decline of species and their disappearance at an ever-increasing rate.
 Environmental problems have become so widespread and emergencies so common that they are no longer perceived as a drama.

-The European Union is the world's largest importer of fish and over 50% of imports come from developing countries.
+The European Union is the world's largest importer of fish, and more than 50 percent of imports come from developing countries.

-No doubt we would prefer our governments to deal with environmental and ethical issues, rather than having to face tough choices ourselves.
-However, problems can only be solved when individuals begin to tackle them themselves.
-Let’s try to do our part, let’s decrease our fish consumption.
+No doubt we would prefer our governments to deal with environmental and ethical issues rather than having to face tough choices ourselves.
+However, problems can only be solved when individuals begin to face them.
+Let us try to make our contribution, and let us decrease fish consumption.